Carbon-Twelve-C12/supernova/SuperNova Overview.md

 ## Project Status and Progress Overview

-The project is currently at version 0.9.0 in a **DEVELOPMENT** state with the following component statuses:
+The project is currently at version 0.9.0-BETA with the following component statuses:

-**Overall Progress: ~85% Complete**
+**Overall Progress: ~90% Complete**

 The project has made significant progress through Phase 1 (Core Blockchain Foundations) and is well into Phase 2 (Network and Transaction Propagation).
 Major achievements include implementing all core data structures, comprehensive transaction validation, and fully functional quantum-resistant signature schemes.
-Recent development has focused on resolving all compilation issues and enhancing the environmental tracking system.
+Recent development has successfully resolved all compilation issues and the codebase now builds properly, allowing for further testing and development.

 Component breakdown: